cap-js-community/event-queue/docs/configure-event/index.md

 # Where to Define Events?

-Events don't need to be defined if the CAP Outbox approach is used as they are auto detected.
+Events don't need to be defined if the CAP Queue approach is used as they are auto detected.
 However, if you want to customize the event configuration like retry attempts, transaction mode, parallel processing, etc., you can configure this via `cds.env`.
 The legacy approach of explictly define Events and implementing Event-Queue classes is still supported